 Sarah was a film production student at Emerson College when she took her first screenwriting class and realized that making up a movie’s story was a lot more fun than actually making it happen, and also that cameras are really heavy.
 She graduated with a B.A. in Visual & Media Arts and a concentration in writing for film and television in 2012.

 Naturally, the first project she decided to write after graduating film school was a book.
 A few years, a handful of continental U.S. states, and many odd jobs later, that book became THE WINGSNATCHERS, the first book in the Carmer and Grit series.
 THE WINGSNATCHERS was a Kids Indie Next List pick and a Junior Library Guild Selection.
 The second book in the series, THE CROOKED CASTLE, was released in April 2018.
-Sarah’s next project is the standalone middle grade fantasy novel THE DARK LORD CLEMENTINE AND HER SILENT FARM, which will be released by Algonquin Young Readers in fall 2019.
+Sarah’s next project is the standalone middle grade fantasy novel THE DARK LORD CLEMENTINE, which will be released by Algonquin Young Readers in September 2019.

 Sarah's other passions include feminism, circus arts, extensive thematic playlists, improvisational movement, tattoos, curly hair care, and making people eat their vegetables.
 She currently works as an executive assistant and lives with her partner near Cambridge, MA.